 Skip to content

-How verification of attestations works
+How attestation verification works

 When you run caution verify, the CLI performs a multi-step verification process to prove that the code running in a remote enclave matches exactly what you expect.

-Step 1: Generate a challenge nonce
+1. Generate a challenge nonce

 The CLI generates a random 32-byte nonce (number used once).
-This nonce prevents replay attacks - an attacker cannot reuse an old attestation document because each verification requires a fresh nonce.
+This nonce prevents replay attacks.
+An attacker cannot reuse an old attestation document because each verification requires a fresh nonce.

-Step 2: Request attestation from the enclave
+2. Request attestation from the enclave

 • The nonce (echoed back)

-• PCR values (Platform Configuration Registers) - cryptographic measurements of the enclave image
+• PCR values (Platform Configuration Registers), cryptographic measurements of the enclave image

 • A certificate chain signed by the AWS Nitro root CA